Time and money and happiness are intrinsically linked.

 Spend that time reading a few chapters of a money management book or an investing blog instead.
 Reading seems to have become a forgotten gem in the value-creating process.

 Spending time with people who suck the energy out of you

-You’ve heard me say; we’re the average of the 5 people we spend time with.
+You’ve heard me say; that we’re the average of the 5 people we spend the most time with.
 Hang out with the right people and their behaviours, including smart money habits, will begin to rub off on you.

 Excessive socialising and alcohol consumption

 Going out every night of the week will burn a hole in your wallet and leave you feeling sluggish and unproductive the next day.

 Watching too much mindless TV or Netflix series